lambdaclass/concrete/ROADMAP.md

     requires zero unexplained mismatches and either a recorded real defect found by the oracle or successful injected-fault detection for every owned fault class.
 All pending rows need an owner and Phase 8/15 disposition.
+31. Add a refactor-retirement gate.
+Once LLVM runs through `CodegenInput`, the structured backend driver, and the extracted layout/runtime facts with byte/behavior parity, delete the old direct `Pipeline.emit -> String` path, duplicated CLI compile/link branches, and emitter-local program-wide fact discovery.
+Do not carry two LLVM pipelines through the QBE implementation;
+    the compatibility window must have a named removal commit and mutation- sensitive parity gate.

 ## Phase 8: Flagship Depth And Examples